In December 2014, I decided to create a TEDx event in Leamington Spa, England – the town I had been living in for the past year and a half.

 Approaching this with zero experience in the event space was an interesting challenge.
 My singular goal going in was this — Create the best TEDx event possible for our audience, speakers, volunteer team, venue staff, volunteer team, and myself.

-Everything turned out well.
+Everything turned out well (and as of 2019, the team from 2015 has taken on leadership of the event and continues to run it!).
 Here are some highlights I’m extremely proud of:

 - The audience loved it – we ended up with a Net Promoter Score of 98